jpgmv1998/reproducible_paper_template/randomReferences.md

 [Data Science for Economists- Grant R. McDermott](https://github.com/uo-ec607/lectures) - Introduction to the modern data science toolkit (focused on R) graduate course.

+[Template for Overleaf](https://github.com/talgross-bu/Template-for-Overleaf) - A LaTeX Template for Economics Papers.

 [R Guide](https://github.com/skhiggins/R_guide) - This guide provides instructions for using R on research projects.
 Its purpose is to use with collaborators and research assistants to make code consistent, easier to read, transparent, and reproducible.

 [World Bank Methodology Posts](https://blogs.worldbank.org/impactevaluations/curated-list-our-postings-technical-topics-your-one-stop-shop-methodology-0) -